View more random threads:

 - What contracts are specifically declared void contracts...

-- What is misrepresentation?
-What is its effect on the...MistakeQ.
+- Capacity of parties What do you understand by capacity to...MistakeQ.
 How will you distinguish a ‘Mistake of law’.
 Discuss their legal effects on a contract.
 (2001)

 Q. What is the effect of a mistake upon a contract?